simongre/RePosBand/readme.txt

-Angband 3.2.0
+reposband 3.2.0
 =============

-Angband is a graphical dungeon adventure game that uses textual characters to represent the walls and floors of a dungeon and the inhabitants therein, in the vein of games like NetHack and Rogue.
+reposband is a graphical dungeon adventure game that uses textual characters to represent the walls and floors of a dungeon and the inhabitants therein, in the vein of games like NetHack and Rogue.
 If you need help in-game, press '?'.